Royal Iolani

 No analysis available

-Searched the entire public remarks for phrases like 'VA approved', 'VA financing', or 'VA loans accepted' and found no references.
+Searched all public remarks for phrases like 'VA approved', 'VA financing', or 'VA loans accepted' and found no matches.
 No evidence in the remarks to indicate VA loan approval.

-I searched all public remarks for explicit FLSE wording such as 'FLSE passed', 'fire life safety evaluation passed', or 'passed fire inspection' and found none.
-Several listings reference fire sprinklers, but there is no explicit statement that the building has passed a fire/life safety evaluation, so this is reported as false with medium confidence.
+I searched the remarks for explicit FLSE language such as 'FLSE passed', 'fire life safety evaluation passed', or 'passed fire inspection' and found none.
+Many listings mention fire sprinklers ("fire sprinkler system is in place"), but there is no explicit statement that a fire/life safety evaluation was passed, so cannot mark FLSE as passed.

 Flood zone determined from official FEMA Digital Flood Insurance Rate Map (DFIRM) data using building coordinates, not from agent-reported listing data.